 I share my joy of doing the exercise with others (like writing this post) to create public accountability, to attract people who share my goals and will help me, and to repel people who won’t.

 Your body benefits from the physical effort — where you burn the calories.

 Your mind benefits from the mental effort, probably ultimately more valuable in life.

 The need to overcome this resistance and develop your willpower to create that drive and the results to your body, is why I say the body physically manifests your thoughts.

 I have no complaints about my body.
 Think of how confidence in your body affects your relationships.
 I eat and drink what I want when I want.
 Think of how that freedom affects my daily behavior.
 My physical and mental exercise helps in every part of my life that requires effort and vice versa.

 I call this process discipline — mental and physical discipline.

 Why do I value discipline?
 Because it brings freedom.
 The pleasure of eating whatever I want, however valuable, is nothing compared to the reward of the freedom to think or do whatever I want.
-(Here are the words of a master on discipline and freedom).

 Read my weekly newsletter